Fitness and Performance

 A Sports massage can help to relieve muscle tension and reduce the discomfort caused by post-marathon muscle soreness.
 It can also improve circulation and nutrition to damaged tissue.
 It’s a powerful treatment for those looking to maintain muscle elasticity and speed up recovery.
 Plus, it feels pretty good afterwards!
 Foam rolling can also help your muscles recover after a marathon.
 Try foam rolling a few times a week for 5 minutes at a time but be sure to avoid rolling directly onto your joints as it is designed specifically for muscle.

-If you’re injured or experiencing aches and pains that won’t go away after your marathon race day then book in for a 15-minute Health Check.
+If you’re injured or experiencing aches and pains that won’t go away after your marathon race day then book in for a FREE 15-minute Discovery Clinic.
 Our expert physiotherapists are here to help you get back up and running and doing what you love most!